 Surround Yourself With People Who Know More Than You Do

+Most advice for entrepreneurs, from entrepreneurs, puts a lot of emphasis on this point.
 Although you’ll have to be an army of one when you’re just starting out, The road to success is best traveled with companions.
 And to maximize that success, you should make sure that those companions are a whole lot smarter than you are.
 Together, you’ll go exponentially further than you could alone.
+Just make sure that you’re all on the same page!

 Keep Your Eye on What Really Makes You Get Out of Bed Each Day